justinstarks3/justinstarks3/README.md

 ## About Me
 I'm a recent graduate of the University of Illinois Urbana-Champaign with a degree in Finance & Data Science.
 I'm currently in the process of applying to graduate schools for Business Analytics and Data Science.
-In the near future, I aspire to be a data scientist with a focus on finance, business processes, workforce analytics, and sports analytics!
+In the near future, I aspire to be a data scientist with a focus on finance, business processes, workforce analytics, or sports analytics!

 ---